Exclusive - Life after Pimco: how bond manager Seidner beat his old boss Gross

 At Pimco, to make a big bet Seidner had to seek the approval of Gross, known in financial markets as "the Bond King."
 But now as head of fixed income at the Boston-based money management firm run by contrarian investor Jeremy Grantham, Seidner was able to make a counter-intuitive call that bond yields would fall, not rise further as many had predicted.

 The upshot?
 Seidner's bet was on the money.
-His core U.S. bond fund is outpacing 98 percent of its peers and easily beating Gross’s Pimco Total Return Fund, the world’s biggest bond portfolio, as the yield on the 10-year Treasury note has fallen roughly 60 basis points this year.
+His core U.S. bond fund is outpacing 98 percent of its peers and easily beating Gross’s Pimco Total Return Fund (PTTRX.O), the world’s biggest bond portfolio, as the yield on the 10-year Treasury note has fallen roughly 60 basis points this year.

-At Grantham Mayo Otterloo & Co (GMO), Seidner's $240 million GMO Core Plus Bond III, is posting returns of 6.05 percent so far this year as of July 31, according to Morningstar data.
+At Grantham Mayo Otterloo & Co (GMO), Seidner's $240 million (142 million pounds) GMO Core Plus Bond III (GUGAX.O), is posting returns of 6.05 percent so far this year as of July 31, according to Morningstar data.
 By contrast, the Pimco Total Return Fund, with $223 billion in assets, is posting returns of 3.16 percent for the same time period, lagging 77 percent of its category peers.

 While there is a huge difference in the size of the funds - and it is much easier to maneuver with a smaller fund like Seidner's - they are regarded as directly comparable for bond investors.